-- Timing of booster doses: Booster doses can be administered 6 months or longer after completion of the primary series for people who received Pfizer or Moderna shots.
-For those who had Johnson & Johnson/Janssen, the boosters may be given after two months.
-Immunity wanes gradually over time, therefore a booster may be given at the appropriate interval. - Coadministration: Booster doses may be given with other vaccines without regard to timing.
+- Timing of booster doses: Booster doses can be administered six months or longer after completion of the primary series for people who received Pfizer or Moderna shots.
+For those who had Johnson & Johnson/Janssen, the boosters may be given after two months. - Coadministration: Booster doses may be given with other vaccines without regard to timing.
 This includes simultaneous administration of COVID-19 and other vaccines on the same day.
 Best practices for administering more than one vaccine, including COVID-19 vaccines and influenza vaccines, include: - When preparing more than one vaccine, label each with the name and dosage (amount) of vaccine, lot number, the initials of the preparer, and the exact beyond-use time, if applicable. - Always inject vaccines into different injection sites. - Separate injection sites by 1 inch or more, if possible, so that any local reactions can be differentiated.
 Each muscle (deltoid, vastus lateralis) has multiple injection sites. - If administered at the same time, COVID-19 vaccines and vaccines that might be more likely to cause a local injection site reaction (for example, high-dose and adjuvanted inactivated influenza vaccines) should be administered in different arms (or legs), if possible. - Contraindications and precautions for a booster dose are the same as for the primary series. - For individuals who had myocarditis and myopericarditis, it is recommended to defer a subsequent dose until myocarditis and myopericarditis has completely resolved.